VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Run_on_PAGoDA/Readme.md

   command then notice that `minikube` will modify the kubernetes configuration file (pointed by the `KUBECONFIG` environment variable) in order to add its own entry that will become the new default.
-  After installing `minikube`, you might thus assert [you are using the proper kubernetes cluster](../Run_on_Generic/Readme.md#anchor-generic-troubleshooting-check-cluster-used)
+  After installing `minikube`, you might thus assert that [you are using the proper kubernetes cluster](../Run_on_Generic/Readme.md#anchor-generic-troubleshooting-check-cluster-used)

 Once the docker command is available (try using `docker ps`), you can first